Letters From Those Impacted by

 I saw Max Rumler getting extremely agitated and red.
 He then stepped forward, grabbing the man's face and spoke angrily into it.
 The man pushed the hands off him and a minister stepped in and yelled, "Hey!"
 The man appeared calm but very direct, but Rumler was very aggressive.
 By this time I saw heaps of people watching what was going on.
 Rumler then proceeded to tell the man to get out--him and his family.
 Every time the man turned to leave Max Rumler would start at him again.
 This happened four times before the man and his family could leave.
 They were then escorted out of the hall.

-Update: Read testimony by former member: Max Rumler and Aaron Hudson Are Abusive Tyrants! (tells about members being thrown out in Australia)
+Update: Rumler died suddenly on July 16, 2013.
+Read testimony by former member: Max Rumler and Aaron Hudson Are Tyrants (tells about members being thrown out in Australia).

 Max Rumler Gives Bible Study on GF's Article About Avoiding Certain Ones.

 Max Rumler, the Regional Director in Australia, just gave a Bible study (sent to many congregations around the world) which was based on an article by Gerald Flurry in the July/August 2004 Royal Vision, p.
 3. The title was: "God Commands That We Avoid Certain Ones IN LOVE..."
 (The words "in love" are written about three times the size of the rest of the title but all of the words are in caps.)